UniprJRC/FigMonitoringBook/ipynbRunInstructions.md

 python -m notebook
 ```
 Note at this point among the available kernels you just see the Python kernel.
+You can open Jupyter notebooks containing MATLAB code without having MATLAB installed.

-In order to launch .m files you need to install the MATLAB kernel.
+In order to run .ipynb files acording to the [official MathWorks documentation](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/README.md) you need to
+1. install the MATLAB kernel
+2. have MATLAB installed in your computer
+3. have a MATLAB license

 # Installation of MATLAB kernel inside Jupiter notebooks

-In order to install the MATLAB kernel, in the powershell you need to run the following command
+In order to install the MATLAB kernel, in the python (anaconda) powershell you need to run the following command

 ```
 python -m pip install jupyter-matlab-proxy
 ```

-Now after typing `jupyter notebook` in the powershell if you have navigated into the folder FigMonitoringBook you should see inside localhost the subfolders of the book and in the background the terminal you used to launch the instruction jupiter notebook and from the button New you should be able to see the MATLAB kernel option
+After typing `jupyter notebook` in the powershell if you have navigated into the folder FigMonitoringBook you should see inside localhost the subfolders of the book and in the background the terminal you used to launch the instruction jupiter notebook and from the button New you should be able to see the MATLAB kernel option

 ![](./images/jupyter.jpg)